erikhuizinga/finddupes/README.md

 # `findduplicates`, find linear indices of duplicates in input

-This function accepts the same input arguments as the [`unique`](http://mathworks.com/help/matlab/ref/unique.html) function, which is the basis for this function. `findduplicates` has two output arguments, `i1` and `i2`.
+This function accepts the same input arguments as the [`unique`](http://mathworks.com/help/matlab/ref/unique.html) function, which is the basis for this function.

 ## Syntax